Baby Talk: Understanding Your Baby

 Individual Milestones

 As with all baby milestones, children develop language skills at their own pace.
-Your new baby is unique and may require more or less time than others to begin making sounds and gestures.
+Your little one is unique and may need more or less time than others to start making sounds and gestures.
 Before you know it, your child will hit the chatty preschool stage, and peace and quiet will be a thing of the past!